lidar532/ppkgeotag/README.md

 1. Use a GNSS trajectory to process Photo Events from the CWW-PPK into precision photo positions that can be loaded loaded into Agisoft Metashape for SfM processing.

 # PPK_trajectory_analysis.ipynb [ Run in Colabs ](https://colab.research.google.com/github/lidar532/ppkgeotag/blob/2020-1020-dev/PPK_trajectory_analysis.ipynb)
 **PPK_trajectory_analysis** is a tool box for graphical analysis and comparison of GNSS trajectories generated using various methods and programs including RTKlib, Novatel GrafNav, and The free online Canadian Natural Resources PPP service.
-The toolbox allows loading up to 7 different trajectories, and can geherate graphical plots of the data including:
+The toolbox allows loading up to 7 different trajectories, and can generate graphical plots of the data including:
 1. Plan view
 1. Elevation
 1. Elevation differences